Theodoros Zagorakis: AEK Athens

 Zagorakis was disappointed with Leicester manager Martin O'Neill's reluctance to use him regularly and decided to return to Greece in 2000.
 He moved to AEK Athens, and played alongside fellow countrymen such as Michalis Kapsis, Vasilios Lakis, Demis Nikolaidis and Vasilios Tsiartas.
 He formed an excellent duo in midfield with both Akis Zikos and Kostas Katsouranis, helping with his game in the defensive part and also in the organization of the offense, where he also competed at times as a captain.
 A goal with AEK was against Inter Milan at Giuseppe Meazza with a great shot for the round of 16 of the UEFA Cup.
 With AEK, Zagorakis won the Greek Cup in 2002 against rivals Olympiacos.

 Zagorakis, during his last season in AEK, has accepted a reduced pay-off which is reported to be £220,000."He showed he genuinely has the club's best interests at heart and is free to take up any of the great offers from teams abroad," said a club statement.

 In the summer of 2004, having the best moment of his career at the Euro in Portugal and with AEK in a difficult administrative situation, he left the team.

 Bologna

 On 14 July 2004, he left AEK Athens for Bologna, signing a two-year contract worth €1.5 million per year.
 Zagorakis–who was voted player of the tournament in Portugal–was released by AEK Athens and joined Bologna on a Bosman free transfer.
 "Zagorakis is our Greek Baggio", Bologna owner Giuseppe Gazzoni Frascara told the newspaper.

 In 2004–05, Zagorakis was a regular feature in the squad, but the team found itself relegated to Serie B after a play-out series against Parma.
 In the following summer, he was released from the team as they couldn't afford his payroll under the new conditions.

 Return to PAOK

-The Player of the Tournament at UEFA Euro 2004 will arrive in Thessaloniki to sign the deal with PAOK.
-The midfielder was released by Bologna following the Italian team's relegation from Serie A, and rejoins one of his old clubs.
+In 2005, Zagorakis arrived in Thessaloniki to sign a deal with PAOK.
+The midfielder was released by Bologna following the Italian team's relegation from Serie A, and rejoined one of his old clubs.
 Zagorakis eventually signed a two-year contract with PAOK for €700,000 a year.
 When Zagorakis landed at Makedonia Airport in Thessaloniki, 7,000 supporters were there to welcome him back.
 His return however coincided with a turbulent period, with the club many financial and administrative problems.
 On 28 May 2007, after the fifth Greek Super League All-Star Game, Zagorakis announced his retirement from professional football.